typed-ember/ember-cli-typescript/known-typings.md

 Don't see an addon you use listed here?
 You might be the one to write them!
-Check out [this blog post] or [this quest issue] for tips on how to do it, and feel free to ask for help in the `#e-typescript` channel on the [Ember Community Discord server].
+Check out [this blog post] or [this quest issue] for tips on how to do it, and feel free to ask for help in the `#topic-typescript` channel on the [Ember Community Discord server].

 [this blog post]: http://www.chriskrycho.com/2017/typing-your-ember-part-5.html
 [this quest issue]: https://github.com/typed-ember/ember-typings/issues/14